AhsanASiddiqui/Habit-Tracker/README.md

 # Habit-Tracker

-Here’s a sample README file for your Habit Tracker application:

----

-# Habit Tracker

 Habit Tracker is a mobile application designed to help users track and maintain their daily habits.
 This application is built using Flutter and leverages Hive for local storage, Provider for state management, and an animated splash screen for an engaging user experience.